movementlabsxyz/MIP/MD/md-118/README.md

 ### D1: The properties of the L1 must be clearly stated

 **User journey (Operator)**: An operator wants to deploy a Postconfirmation protocol.
-It must understand, what properties the L1 provides and under what conditions these properties hold.
+They must understand, what properties the L1 provides and under what conditions these properties hold.

 **Recommendations**:
 Consider the following properties of the L1: